Dave1001/OpenSprinkler-Arduino/README.md

 To install and compile this code you need:

    1. Arduino IDE -> http://arduino.cc/
    As an alternative, I use Visual Studio 2015 plus the Visual Micro add-on from here -> http://www.visualmicro.com/ Visual Micro is relatively inexpensive and provides solid debugging support (much easier than 'Serial.print' statements)

    2. Libraries:

-   	Libraries used with this code are now 'built in' - you *shouldn't* need to download them seperately

-   	Standard libraries that should be installed as part of the Arduino IDE are:
+   Libraries used with this code are now 'built in' - you *shouldn't* need to download them seperately Standard libraries that are installed as part of the Arduino IDE are:
 - "Wire.h"          Standard Arduino Library
 - "LiquidCrystal.h" Standard Arduino Library
 - "SPI.h"           Standard Arduino Library
 - "Ethernet.h"      Standard Arduino Library
 - "EthernetUdp.h"   Standard Arduino Library

    Additional libraries used for this build are from the following sources (with many thanks for the hard work of each developer).
-These are included with the source code - you *shouldn't* need to download them seperately:
+These are included with the source code so you *shouldn't* need to download them seperately:
 - "ICMPPing.h"      https://github.com/BlakeFoster/Arduino-Ping
 - "Time.h"          http://www.pjrc.com/teensy/td_libs_Time.html
 - "TimeAlarms.h"    http://www.pjrc.com/teensy/td_libs_TimeAlarms.html